Graham-Paige

-Graham-Paige was an American automobile manufacturer founded by brothers Joseph B. Graham (1882-1970), Robert C. Graham (1885-1967), and Ray A. Graham (1887-1932) in 1927.
+Graham-Paige was an American automobile manufacturer founded by brothers Joseph B., Robert C., and Ray A. Graham in 1927.
 Automobile production ceased in 1940, and its automotive assets were acquired by Kaiser-Frazer in 1947.
 As a corporate entity, the Graham-Paige name continued until 1962.

 History

 Graham Brothers

-After successful involvement in a glass manufacturing company (eventually sold to Libbey Owens Ford) brothers Joseph B., Robert C., and Ray A. Graham began in 1919 to produce kits to convert Ford Model Ts into trucks and modify Model TTs.
+After successful involvement in a glass manufacturing company (eventually sold to Libbey Owens Ford), brothers Joseph B., Robert C., and Ray A. Graham began in 1919 to produce kits to convert Ford Model Ts into trucks and modify Model TTs.
 That led to the brothers building their trucks using engines of various manufacturers and the Graham Brothers brand.
-Eventually they settled on Dodge engines, and soon the trucks were sold by Dodge dealers.
+Eventually, they settled on Dodge engines, and soon the trucks were sold by Dodge dealers.
 The Grahams expanded from beginnings in Evansville, Indiana, opening plants in 1922 on Meldrum Avenue in Detroit, Michigan, of 13000 sqft, and in 1925 on Cherokee Lane in Stockton, California.
 The Canadian market was supplied by the Canadian Dodge plant.
 Dodge purchased the Graham Brothers truck firm in 1925, and the three Graham brothers took on executive positions at Dodge.

+In 1927, the truck program consisted of the models MD (1.5 tons), LD (1.5 tons), OD (2 tons), TD (2 tons), ODH (2.5 tons), TDH (2.5 tons), and a type YD bus for 21 people.